DSruthiSarika/fuzzy-neural-wind-forecast/README.md

 ## 📌 Note

-This project was developed as part of a capstone project in Computer Science and Engineering, focusing on intelligent forecasting systems for smart energy applications.
+This project was developed as part of a capstone in Computer Science and Engineering, focusing on intelligent forecasting systems for real-world smart energy and renewable grid applications.